nus-cs2113-AY2223S2/tp/docs/UserGuide.md

 ### Graph analyser and visualiser: `Graph. `
-This feature accepts a trigonometry equation (Sinusoidal signal) and outputs the
+This feature accepts a trigonometry equation (Sinusoidal signal) and outputs the amplitude, frequency, phase, and vertical shift.
+It also displays the image of the corresponding graph.

 ## FAQ